-This strategy allows them to deter other bubble tea competitors, who sell milk tea in small shops at the street corner, to beat them on acquiring the mindshare of potential customers and to be consistent with its vision to be the new Tea Room in China.
+This strategy allows them to deter other bubble tea competitors, who sell milk tea in small shops at the street corner, to beat them on acquiring the mindshare of potential customers and to be consistent with its vision on becoming the new Tea Room in China.
 Data from the second quarter in 2017 to the same period in 2018 showed that the shutdown rate of tea-drinks shops in tier 1 cities reached 55%, twice as much of new opening rate, the readings are much more moderate in tier 2 cities but share the same trends, according to YANG Shun (杨顺), Tea company and FOH Leader at Unilever.

-Take a look at Starbucks Comparison between Net PP&E of Starbucks to its total assets, in which Net PP& E accounts for 30% The coffee chain giant invested in prime location for stores heavily.
+Take a look at Starbucks Comparison between Net PP&E of Starbucks to its total assets, in which Net PP& E accounts for 30% the coffee chain giant invested in prime location for stores heavily.

 Profitable or Not?

 Starbucks Corp's Gross Margin for the quarter that ended on Dec.
 30, 2018, is calculated as 58.41%.
 During the past 13 years, the highest Gross Margin of Starbucks Corp was 60.08%.
 Gross profit (margin) is calculated by subtracting the cost of goods sold from revenues, which does not include selling, administrative and other expenses.
 The company reached USD 1.02 billion operating income in the same period, registered 15.3% operating income margin.
-HeyTea and Nayuki have only started a couple of years and both open less than 200 stores, it is too far to compete for the behemoth with economies of scale.
+HeyTea and Nayuki have only started a couple of years ago and both have opened less than 200 stores, it is too far to compete for the behemoth with economies of scale.
 It is also noticeable that store operating expense does take a large part in the total operating expenses, registered USD 2.6 billion in the same period.

-What really baffling the two companies is not that other tea-drink makers could swoop in and steal their market with the lower price, but lack of innovation momentum, instead.
+What is really baffling the two companies is not that other tea-drink makers could swoop in and steal their market with the lower price, but lack of innovation momentum, instead.

-iPhone, a disruptive innovative product touching every aspect of life nowadays, faces the day when its Chinese customers are less willing to paying for it.
+IPhone, a disruptive innovative product touching every aspect of life nowadays, faces the day when its Chinese customers are less willing to paying for it.
 Apple reduced its revenue expectations for the first time in 16 years because of poor iPhone sales in China, partly due to China’s slowing economy.
 However, we must admit that iPhone XR has already shown Tim Cook’s failure to innovate.

-We cannot even compare Tea-drinks innovation with Apple’s innovation for it’s not a disruptive technology thing.
+We cannot even compare Tea-drinks innovation with Apple’s innovation for it’s not a disruptive technology.
 With low barriers to entry, anyone who invests in products design, store selections, brand propaganda, operation and supply chain management is capable to bid on this market with a hope to win.
 As for Nayuki and HeyTea who has the brand name and some loyalty customers, the biggest challenge does not come from new competitors, even not from each other, but themselves.

 Itinerating products might only bewilder customers for HeyTea, exploring AI store only costs more for Nayuki.
 Differentiation competition and supply chain management are the two strategies for Nayuki and HeyTea to dive into.